tostenzel/mcmot-transformer/TRAIN_BASELINE.md

 ## Monitoring

-First, install visdom into the activated environment with `pip install visdom`.
+We use visdom to monitor the training process in terms of, for instance, training loss and evaluation metrics on the test split.

-In `cfgs/train.yaml`, set `no_vis=false`, `vis_server: http://localhost`, and ` local port to, e.g. 8090`
+In `cfgs/train.yaml`, set `no_vis=false`, `vis_server: http://localhost`, and ` local port to, e.g. 8090` to activate the monitoring.

-Adapt these settings in `cfgs/train.yaml`.

-Type the following in one terminal with activated environment to fire up the local server and to open the monitoring window with the dynamic plot of the training metrics per iteration IN in the browser:
+Before starting the training scripts, type the following in one terminal with activated environment to fire up the local server in the browser:

 - `python -m visdom.server -p 8090`

 Use the local address `127.0.0.1:8090` to access the page with the dashboard and click on the environment that we will define below.

+## Training

+The multiple GPU part contains the command for generating the baseline results.
+The single GPU part is for testing, developing and debugging.

+### Training on single GPU

-Follow up by opening another new terminal with activated environment and start the training process e.g. via
+Follow up by opening another new terminal with activated environment and start the training process on a single GPU e.g. via

-    CUDA_VISIBLE_DEVICES=6 python src/train.py with \
+    CUDA_VISIBLE_DEVICES=0 python src/train.py with \
-        wildtrack_only \
+        wildtrack_mot_crowdhuman \
         deformable \
         multi_frame \
         tracking \